dicarlosystems/pointofsale/README.md

 ## Dependencies
 This module requires the [Manufacturer](https://github.com/dicarlosystems/manufacturer) module to function.
 Please install and run the migrations first!

+## Updating Invoice Ninja
+Depending on how Invoice Ninja was installed, you may need to perform additional steps:
+- if installed from the downloaded zip, you will have to re-run the artisan command to inject the scanner
+- if the source was cloned, eject the scanner before pulling the recent changes; otherwise you will get a conflict on the invoices view.
+After the clone is complete you can re-inject the scanner as usual.

 ## Installation
 Install the module like any other Invoice Ninja module: